Prima facie

 The term prima facie is used in modern legal English (including both civil law and criminal law) to signify that upon initial examination, sufficient corroborating evidence appears to exist to support a case.
 In common law jurisdictions, a reference to prima facie evidence denotes evidence that, unless rebutted, would be sufficient to prove a particular proposition or fact.
 The term is used similarly in academic philosophy.
 Most legal proceedings, in most jurisdictions, require a prima facie case to exist, following which proceedings may then commence to test it, and create a ruling.

+The similar ex facie, Latin for "on the face [of it]," is a legal term typically used to note that a document's explicit terms are defective without further investigation.
+For example, a contract between two parties would be void ex facie if, under a legal system where it was a binding requirement for validity, the document did not require party A to give consideration to party B for services rendered.

 Burden of proof

 In most legal proceedings, one party has a burden of proof, which requires it to present prima facie evidence for all of the essential facts in its case.
 If it cannot, its claim may be dismissed without any need for a response by other parties.
-A prima facie case might not stand or fall on its own; if an opposing party introduces other evidence or asserts an affirmative defense, it can only be reconciled with a full trial.
+A prima facie case might not stand or fall on its own; if an opposing party introduces other evidence or asserts an affirmative defense, it can be reconciled only with a full trial.
 Sometimes the introduction of prima facie evidence is informally called making a case or building a case.
 For example, in a trial under criminal law, the prosecution has the burden of presenting prima facie evidence of each element of the crime charged against the defendant.
 In a murder case, this would include evidence that the victim was in fact dead, that the defendant's act caused the death, and that the defendant acted with malice aforethought.
 If no party introduces new evidence, the case stands or falls just by the prima facie evidence or lack thereof, respectively.

 Prima facie evidence does not need to be conclusive or irrefutable: at this stage, evidence rebutting the case is not considered, only whether any party's case has enough merit to take it to a full trial.
 In common law jurisdictions such as the United Kingdom and the United States, the prosecution in a criminal trial must disclose all evidence to the defense.
 This includes the prima facie evidence.
 An aim of the doctrine of prima facie is to prevent litigants from bringing spurious charges which simply waste all other parties' time.